-This statement shows the assets and liabilities held by the Council as at the 31 March 2018.
+This statement shows the assets and liabilities held by the Council as at the 31 March 2021.
 It indicates how much is owed to the Council and how much the Council owes to others, together with summarised information on the assets held and the financing of those assets.
 The significant points being:

-Long Term Assets - The Council's Long Term Assets have increased in year by £5.7million, from £345.4million to £351.1million.
-The main increase relates to assets under construction (categorised under Property, Plant and Equipment), with the building of Town View older persons living complex.
+Long Term Assets - The Council's Long Term Assets have decreased in year by £3.066million, from £401.194million to £398.128million.
+The main decrease relates to investment properties (£8.762million)

-Current Assets - The Councils Current Assets have decreased by £5.8million classified as Short Term Investments have reduced meaning that the Council held less in banks and building societies at the end of 2018/2017 compared to 2016/2017.
-The Council has drawn down its balances held with financial institutions to repay loan debt during the year and to provide funding to the Capital Programme.
+Current Assets - The Council's Current Assets have increased by £21.597million.
+Short Term Investments have increased by £4.987million meaning that the Council held more in banks and building societies at the end of 2020/21 compared to 2019/20.

 Borrowing Liability - The Council borrows and lends money on a daily basis in order to finance its operations.
-During 2016/2017 the Council did not borrow externally, but has borrowed £535,000 internally.
+During 2020/21 the Council did not undertake any additional external borrowing.